DigitalPublishingToolkit/Money-Lab-Reader/docs/2_2-RobinHood.md

 exploitation of others has become the most important means of our survival.
 We have talked about these as the precarious states of mind.
 What does a cooperation of opportunists look like?
-How does a community of depressed function?
+How does a community of depressed people function?
 Or cooperation in a situation where we are exhausted by the fact that we need to put all our thoughts, feelings, tastes and relationships to work all the time in every short-term project we get.
 These states of mind are organic parts of the way in